-The ATHLOS Study will enroll about 180 participants with COPD at study centers around the world.
+The ATHLOS Study will enroll about 180 participants with medically diagnosed COPD (Chronic Obstructive Pulmonary Disease) at study centers around the world.
 The study will include 7 visits and 1 follow up visit to a study center in your location, over the duration of the study, about 14 weeks.
 This study involves taking the combination medication twice daily, through the use of an investigational inhaler (similar to a puffer).

 There is no cost to take part in the ATHLOS Study.
 No health insurance is required.